mintisan/CMSIS-DSP-Numpy/README.md

-# CMSIS(-DSP)-Numpy
+# CMSIS-DSP-Numpy
-some CMSIS examples which has the same result with Numpy
+some CMSIS-DSP examples which has the same result with Numpy